laher/swugger/README.md

 Next steps
 ----------
 I'll go ahead and start modifying a fork of go-restful/swagger, to do the same thing but without actually setting up dummy routes.
+I'll also make it more concise than this.

-But first I'll start a discussion with the creators of both projects.
+First I'll start a discussion with the creators of both projects, and go from there.

+You can use this if you like, but it's not recommended for production use.
+Cheers.